-- Select Ghosted Ports to include ports that are ghosted.
-A ghosted port can occur when a CIM or target server is removed from a Paragon system or powered off (manually or accidentally).
-See Raritan's Paragon II User Guide.
-Optional. - Select Paused Ports or Locked Ports to include ports that are paused or locked.
+- Select Paused Ports or Locked Ports to include ports that are paused or locked.
 Paused ports occur when a CC-SG management of a device is paused.
 Locked ports occur when a device is being upgraded.
-Optional. - 5.
+Optional. - 2.
 Select the number of rows of data to display in the report screen in the Entries to Display field.